European shares rise after China rebound and glimmer of hope on Greece

 * Miners up on rally in metals prices, Chinese shares

 * A.B.
-Foods gains as it maintains current year guidance (Adds detail, updates closing prices)
+Foods gains as it maintains current year guidance (Updates prices)

 By Liisa Tuhkanen